Social Media: Understanding a Teen's World

 4. Enable the restrictions tab via Safari on your children’s Smartphone to block their browsing the internet, using the camera inappropriately, or spending money at an App store.

-5. Learn about webspeak, the abbreviated language that kids use while texting on their cell phone or Smartphone, and talking in chat rooms or instant messaging.
+5. Learn about the slang and the abbreviated language that kids use while texting on their cell phone, posting on social media, or DMing (direct messaging) other users on social media.